FPGAwars/apio-dev-builds/README.md

 #### Using a Python pip package

-This installation method doesn't use a build and instead it simply installs the latest Apio source files as an executable Python Pip package.
-If you already have Python installed on your system, this may be the easiest way to go.
-Otherwise, you may consider the self contained installation methods below.
+If you have Python installed on your system, you can install Apio as a Pip package.

 **Install**